 ~ Sandwich Rolls from Fork and Beans ~ gluten free, dairy free, egg free, vegan

 Cara used her Sandwich Rolls to make vegan meatball subs.
 “Today just feels like the perfect time to reconnect with something that I love so very much as a means to soothe and comfort me.
-And meatball sub sandwiches can be quite the comfort food…” Cara’s cookbook, Decadent Gluten-Free Vegan Baking: Delicious, Gluten-, Egg- and Dairy-Free Treats and Sweets, will not be released until the beginning of August, but it’s available for pre-order now.
+And meatball sub sandwiches can be quite the comfort food…” Be sure to check out Cara’s cookbook, Decadent Gluten-Free Vegan Baking: Delicious, Gluten-, Egg- and Dairy-Free Treats and Sweets.

 Reader reviews: “They turned out great.” and “Spectacular … these are AMAZING.”